Chris-Ngu/EnterpriseSolution-WEB/README.md

 # Working features
 * Login screen registration/ logging in with JWT integration
+* Project Screen pulling from MongoDB to display projects in queue (Not deleted)

 # WIP
 * Login Screen: Double check the JWT integration, I can get passed by using the specific url(JWT Being deleted on some routes/ checks not working)

+* Project screen:
-* Project screen: Input creating user, add count and add who created; recreate UI with date looking a little nicer
+* Input creating user, add count and add who created; recreate UI with date looking a little nicer
 * Flash message warning to alert of missing/ incorrect fields (registration and login)
 * Redesign the UI/ navbar integration to the left hand side for fluidity

+* Settings screen
+* Allow ability to change password and email

 * JWT Timer and refresh token
 * Move all jwt needed requests into one file